Quadratic Chabauty and rational points I: p-adic heights: -adic heights on hyperelliptic curves

 \subsection{Height identities}

 Let $X$ be a hyperelliptic curve, and let $w$ denote the hyperelliptic involution on $X$.
-In this subsection we briefly review the theory of height pairings on hyperelliptic curves \cite{bb:crelle, bb:heights}. \begin{Definition} For a divisor $D$ on $X$, define $D^+ :=D+w^* D$ and $D^- :=D-w^* D.$ \end{Definition} \begin{Lemma} For any divisors $D_1, D_2 \in \Div^0(X)$,
+In this subsection, we briefly review the theory of height pairings on hyperelliptic curves \cite{bb:crelle, bb:heights}. \begin{Definition} For a divisor $D$ on $X$, define $D^+ :=D+w^* D$ and $D^- :=D-w^* D.$ \end{Definition} \begin{Lemma} For any divisors $D_1, D_2 \in \Div^0(X)$,

 \end{Lemma} Part (i) of the next lemma is proved in \cite{balakrishnan2013p} (see (4.3) and the subsequent discussion).
-Part (ii) also follows straightforwardly from the proof. \begin{Lemma} Let $X$ be a hyperelliptic curve of genus $g$, defined by an equation of the form
+Part (ii) also follows straightforwardly from the proof. \begin{Lemma} Let $X$ be a hyperelliptic curve of genus $g$, defined by a monic odd degree model $y^2 =f(x)$.
+Let $\infty $ denote the point at infinity. \\ (i) Let $z$ be a point of $X$ not equal to $\infty $, with $y(z)\neq 0$.
+Then